 While it remains in the interest of the general public for Project Proponents to be as transparent as possible regarding GHG reduction projects, the Project Proponent may choose at their own option to designate any information regarded as confidential due to proprietary considerations.
-If the Project Proponent chooses to identify information related to financial performance as confidential, the Project Proponent must submit the confidential baseline and project documentation in a separate file marked "Confidential" to the GHG Program and this information shall not be made available to the public.
-The GHG Program authorities and validation/verification body shall utilize this information only to the extent required to register the project and issue ERTs.
-If the Project Proponent chooses to keep financial information confidential, a publically available project summary must be prepared and provided to the GHG Program.
+If the Project Proponent chooses to identify information related to financial performance as confidential, the Project Proponent must submit the confidential baseline and project documentation in a separate file marked "Confidential" to ACR and this information shall not be made available to the public.
+ACR and the validation/verification body shall utilize this information only to the extent required to register the project and issue ERTs.
+If the Project Proponent chooses to keep financial information confidential, a publically available GHG Project Plan must still be provided to ACR.